floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config.md

   jwt.jwks_endpoint.url: "https://idp.example.com/public-keys.jwks"
 ```

-You can also use the `sgctl` command to set the flag directly on the cluster wihout having edit files:
+You can also use the `sgctl` command to set the flag directly on the cluster without having edit files:

 ```
 $ ./sgctl.sh set authc debug --true